mozilla-spidermonkey/jsparagus/js-quirks.md

 let f = (a
 ```

-The parser doesn't know yet if `(a ...` is *ArrowParameters* or just a
+The parser doesn’t know yet if `(a ...` is *ArrowParameters* or just a
 *ParenthesizedExpression*.
 Either is possible.
-We'll know when either
+We’ll know when either
 (1) we see something that rules out the other case:

 ```js